Articles

 Saturday 15th August 2015

 One club I found was placed most conveniently a hundred metres or so from the Dreisamstadion home of their big neighbours.
-I came out from my game round the north end of the stadium along the bank of the Dreisam river and then straight to the entrance and clubhouse of PTSV Jahn.
+I came out from my game round the north end of the stadium, along the bank of the Dreisam river and then straight to the entrance and clubhouse of PTSV Jahn.

 Having been involved in and seeing how hard smaller clubs have to work to survive, it’s always good to see them use ways to make money.
 This was certainly the case at the club as it opened up its facilities to fans going to the big match.
 The clubhouse seemed busy, but so was the forecourt with a plethora of traditional local food and beer stalls.

-The main pitch was pretty basic but again it optimised all options with its artificial pitch to ensure maximum play.
-All around were further facilities for other sports including tennis and beach volleyball courts as well as an eight lane 400m running track and field.
+The main pitch was pretty basic, but again, it optimised all options with its artificial pitch to ensure maximum play.
+All around were further facilities for other sports, including tennis and beach volleyball courts, as well as an eight-lane 400m running track and field.
 It really was a great example of community facilities.

-I headed off, despite the temptation of a nice lazy afternoon to look for ventures new.
+I headed off, despite the temptation of a nice, lazy afternoon, to look for ventures new.

 No comments: